marytet/DataAnalystPortfolio/customer_churn_prediction_and_retention/README.md

 Based on the graph above we can conclude, the curve for the developed Logistic regression model suggests a better performance than for the random model.
 According to the Cumulative Gaines Curve, if we approach 20% of our customer base (x-axis), we will get about 75% of all the positive answers (y-axis).
 With the top 30% of our customer base we can find a whooping percentage of 90% of all positive answers and so on so forth.

-### Main conclusion
+  <h2>Conclusions and Recommendations</h2>

-Based on the research, I have developed some suggestions and recommendations.
+  <p>Based on the research, we have developed the following suggestions and recommendations:</p>
   - First of all, I want to note the large churn of clients with contracts for one month and who leave the gym and no longer return after a few sessions.
 There is a need to create an interest in continuing to use the gym services and motivational policies in order for them to renew their contracts.
 For this purpose, I propose to create user cards with the possibility